 As explained earlier, both parents have a high level of intelligence, but the Bernese Mountain Dog is stubborn at times.
 As such, when it comes to training the Bernedoodle, we will recommend you to keep each training session short and varied so that your dog will not be bored easily.

 You will need to consider some essential training like potty training, housebreaking, obedience training, and fundamental commands necessary in getting the dog to respond to you.

 Space needed for the Bernedoodle

-By grooming the Bernedoodle regularly, you can also create a deeper bond between you and the dog.
-As for trimming the coat, you can opt to do this every couple of months, depending on your tolerance of the dog’s coat’s length.
+By grooming your Bernedoodle regularly, you can also create a deeper bond between you and the dog.
+As for trimming the coat, you can opt to do this every 6-8 weeks, depending on your tolerance of the dog’s coat’s length.

 Suppose your preference of the Bernedoodle is the tri-colored variant.
 In that case, you can expect the prices to be even higher since tri-color coated Bernedoodles are relatively higher in demand.

 Bernedoodles will face similar health problems of the Poodle and Bernese Mountain Dog including:

 You can avoid health issues by taking your dog to the vet regularly, making sure they get lots of exercise and feeding them a high-quality diet.

 The life expectancy of a Bernedoodle can range.
 Bernese Mountain Dogs tend to only live to about 7 years of age.
 Luckily, because of the Poodle parent for the Bernedoodle, their life expectancy is increased.
 Bernedoodles can be expected to live up to 12 years old (and beyond).

 Smaller Bernedoodles, like the Mini Bernedoodles, tend to live even longer.